Skip to content

 report = LocalReport.load_pbix("example.pbix", kill_ssas_on_exit=True)

-col = report.ssas.columns.find({"explicit_name": "MeasureColumn"})
+col = report.ssas.columns.find({"name": "MeasureColumn"})

 col.get_lineage("parents").to_mermaid().show()